NoahWenzel/The_Load_Class/README.md

 The `ShippingItem` class will be an abstract base class.
 It will contain all the data and functionality that is common to all the different types of shipping items.

-Remember to make the details exactly as shown including capitalization.

 ### Part 1.1: Write ShippingItem Class Declaration